Medicare and medical equipment — what's covered and how to get it

 What Medicare Calls Durable Medical Equipment

-Coverage vs. Non-Coverage: The Surprising Differences
+Coverage vs. Non-Coverage: The Counterintuitive Rules

 Another surprise is that Medicare covers some items only for specific diagnoses.
 Diabetic shoes are covered for people with diabetes who meet certain criteria.
 But those same shoes aren't covered for someone with arthritis, even if they'd benefit from them.
-Prosthetic devices are covered for people with amputations.
-But the prosthetic isn't covered for someone who's trying to avoid an amputation.
+The coverage is tied to specific conditions, specific diagnoses, and specific medical necessity criteria.
+Before your parent's equipment is prescribed, it's worth asking the doctor what Medicare covers and what your parent would need to pay for themselves.

 How Equipment Gets Prescribed and Approved